Editor's Note — This story, and several others on Ho Chi Minh City, complement the CNNGo TV

 series.
 See more of the show here: www.cnn.com/gotravel

-Formerly known as Saigon, Vietnam's largest city is in the middle of balancing a growing, modern economy with an intense desire to hold onto its history.
+(CNN) — CNNGo sets its sights on Ho Chi Minh City.
+Formerly known as Saigon, the largest city in Vietnam is in the middle of balancing a growing, modern economy with an intense desire to hold onto its history.
+Our adventure:

 Vietnam Vespa Adventures